-The safety of pembrolizumab in combination with axitinib has been evaluated in a clinical study of 429 patients with advanced RCC receiving 200 mg pembrolizumab every 3 weeks and 5 mg axitinib twice daily.
-In this patient population, the most frequent adverse reactions were diarrhoea (54%), hypertension (45%), fatigue (38%), hypothyroidism (35%), decreased appetite (30%), palmar-plantar erythrodysaesthesia syndrome (28%), nausea (28%), ALT increased (27%), AST increased (26%), dysphonia (25%), cough (21%), and constipation (21%).
-Incidences of Grades 3-5 adverse reactions were 76% for pembrolizumab combination therapy and 71% for sunitinib alone.
+The safety of pembrolizumab in combination with axitinib or lenvatinib in advanced RCC, and in combination with lenvatinib in advanced EC has been evaluated in a total of 1,456 patients with advanced RCC or advanced EC receiving 200 mg pembrolizumab every 3 weeks with either axitinib 5 mg twice daily or lenvatinib 20 mg once daily in clinical studies, as appropriate.
+In these patient populations, the most frequent adverse reactions were diarrhoea (58%), hypertension (54%), hypothyroidism (46%), fatigue (41%), decreased appetite (40%), nausea (40%), arthralgia (30%), vomiting (28%), weight decreased (28%), dysphonia (28%), abdominal pain (28%), proteinuria (27%), palmar-plantar erythrodysaesthesia syndrome (26%), rash (26%), stomatitis (25%), constipation (25%), musculoskeletal pain (23%), headache (23%) and cough (21%).
+Grades 3-5 adverse reactions in patients with RCC were 80% for pembrolizumab in combination with either axitinib or lenvatinib and 71% for sunitinib alone.
+In patients with EC, Grades 3-5 adverse reactions were 89% for pembrolizumab in combination with lenvatinib and 73% for chemotherapy alone.

-Tabulated list of adverse reactions
+Tabulated summary of adverse reactions

 Adverse reactions observed in clinical studies of pembrolizumab as monotherapy or in combination with chemotherapy or other anti-tumour medicines or reported from post-marketing use of pembrolizumab are listed in Table 2.
-Adverse reactions known to occur with pembrolizumab or chemotherapies given alone may occur during treatment with these medicinal products in combination, even if these reactions were not reported in clinical trials with combination therapy.
 These reactions are presented by system organ class and by frequency.
-Frequencies are defined as: very common (≥ 1/10); common (≥ 1/100 to < 1/10); uncommon (≥ 1/1,000 to < 1/100); rare (≥ 1/10,000 to < 1/1,000); very rare (< 1/10,000), and not known (cannot be estimated from the available data).
+Frequencies are defined as: very common ($\geq 1/10$); common ($\geq 1/100$ to < 1/10); uncommon ($\geq 1/1,000$ to < 1/100); rare ($\geq 1/10,000$ to < 1/1,000); very rare (< 1/10,000), and not known (cannot be estimated from the available data).
 Within each frequency grouping, adverse reactions are presented in the order of decreasing seriousness.
+Adverse reactions known to occur with pembrolizumab or combination therapy components given alone may occur during treatment with these medicinal products in combination, even if these reactions were not reported in clinical studies with combination therapy.